 - Booking your parking

-If you are travelling to Greenway by car, you will need to book your parking space in advance.
-Go to 'What's On' to book.
+If you are travelling to Greenway by car, you will need to book your parking space in advance here.

 When you arrive, please have your ticket ready to show our staff either on your phone or a printed copy.
 If you’re a member, you’ll also need to show your membership card.
 You'll asked to show these through your vehicle window before parking.

 In order to maintain social distancing, please arrive within your timeslot.
 Sadly, if you're more than 10 minutes late, we won’t be able to guarantee you entry.
 Your entry will be at the discretion of the property staff and will be based on visitor numbers and the ability to maintain social distancing.